Last Updated: May 10, 2022

 Amazon AppStream 2.0 SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension, or termination of Amazon AppStream 2.0, or any other Amazon AppStream 2.0 performance issues, that result from: (i) factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amazon AppStream 2.0; (ii) any actions or inactions by you or any third party, including improper configuration of your image, streaming applications, operating system settings, fleet, stack, identity provider, Active Directory environment, VPC, or DNS; (iii) your or your user’s equipment, software, network, or other technology and/or third-party equipment, software, network, or other technology (other than third-party equipment within our direct control); (iv) lack of a provisioned and available Streaming Resource, including due to under-provisioning of your fleet or pending provisioning of new Streaming Resources through auto-scaling, session termination, or periodic Streaming Resource refreshing; (v) your failure to follow the guidelines or to use the service within the limitations described in the Amazon AppStream 2.0 Documentation on the AWS Site; or (vi) our suspension or termination of your right to use Amazon AppStream 2.0 in accordance with the Agreement (collectively, the “Amazon AppStream 2.0 SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension, or termination of Amazon AppStream 2.0, or any other Amazon AppStream 2.0 performance issues, that result from: (i) factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amazon AppStream 2.0; (ii) any actions or inactions by you, including improper configuration of your image, streaming applications, operating system settings, fleet, stack, identity provider, Active Directory environment, VPC, or DNS; (iii) your or your user’s equipment, software, network, or other technology; (iv) lack of a provisioned and available Streaming Resource, including due to under-provisioning of your fleet or pending provisioning of new Streaming Resources through auto-scaling, session termination, or periodic Streaming Resource refreshing; (v) your failure to follow the guidelines or to use the service within the limitations described in the Amazon AppStream 2.0 Documentation on the AWS Site; or (vi) our suspension or termination of your right to use Amazon AppStream 2.0 in accordance with the Agreement (collectively, the “Amazon AppStream 2.0 SLA Exclusions”).
 If availability is impacted by factors other than those used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.

 - “Deployment Minutes” is the total number of minutes that a given Streaming Resource is provisioned and available for streaming during a billing month in a given AWS region.